-A grade of W is assigned when a candidate withdraws from a course after the "last day to drop courses with refund," as indicated in the Academic Calendar.
-A grade of W will appear on the official transcript.
+A grade of "W" is assigned when a candidate withdraws from a course after the "last day to drop courses with refund," as indicated in the Academic Calendar.
+A grade of "W" will appear on the official transcript.
 Candidates failing to officially withdraw before the specified date will be subject to grading as described in the course syllabus.

-An "IP" (In Progress) grade indicates that clinical activities (e.g., practica and internship) are ongoing within the field-based sequence of training.
+An "IP" (In Progress) grade indicates that clinical activities (e.g., internship) are ongoing within the field-based sequence of training.
 At the end of the final semester of the training sequence either a letter grade or a grade of P must be issued.
-A grade of "PR" (Progress) is also used during the remediation process when a candidate fails to attain the minimal level of achievement (MLA) on a Profession-Wide Competency (PWC).
+A grade of "PR" (Progress) is issued for a practicum course when the hour requirements have not been met.
+A grade of "PR" is also used during the remediation process when a candidate fails to attain the minimal level of achievement (MLA) on a Profession-Wide Competency (PWC).
 The grade of "PR" may also be used for Directed Study in which a candidate continues to demonstrate progress toward the completion of said requirement.